lcerdeira/ont_tutorial_sv/Static/TutorialPreamble.md

 # Introduction

-Structural variation is a key variety of genetic variation.
-Structural variation has traditionally been challenging to analyse but Nanopore long sequence reads provide new opportunities for the discovery and characterisation of structural variation.
+Structural variation is a type of genetic variation.
+Structural variation has traditionally been challenging to analyse but Oxford Nanopore long sequence reads provide new opportunities for the discovery and characterisation of structural variation.

 There are five goals for this tutorial:

 * To introduce a literate framework for analysing structural variation from Oxford Nanopore DNA sequence data
 * To utilise best data-management practices
-* To map sequence reads to the reference genome and to discover structural varations using optimised SV discovery workflow
+* To map sequence reads to the reference genome and to discover structural varations using **`pipeline-structural-variation`**, an SV discovery workflow optimised for Oxford Nanopore DNA sequence data
-* To annotate insertion and deletion events for associated gene and repeat element content
+* To annotate genomic insertion, deletion and duplications against the human reference genome to identify the variants that overlap genes
+* To identify the human DNA sequence repeats that overlap with the structural variants
-* To benchmark the performance of SV discovery through assessment of accuracy and precision
+* To benchmark the performance of SV discovery through assessment of precision and recall using a structural variation truthset

 # Getting started and best practices